-Bits Name Function [1] TRACE_BUSY other APB registers are written to insure that trace has stopped after draining the simultaneous trace FIFO (ST_FIFO_DEPTH != 0), and the ATB FIFO has drained when configured for ATB trace.
-TRACE_BUSY does not need to be read when RUN = 1. • If both TRACE_BUSY and RUN = 0, then ELA-600 registers can be written.
+Bits Name Function [1] TRACE_BUSY Read only.
+Reads the trace busy status.
+Needs to be polled after CTRL.RUN = 0 is written and before any other APB registers are written to insure that trace has stopped after draining the simultaneous trace FIFO (ST_FIFO_DEPTH != 0), and the ATB FIFO has drained when configured for ATB trace.
+0 If both TRACE_BUSY and RUN = 0, then ELA-600 registers can be written.
 1 Trace is busy and ELA-600 registers cannot be written.
-[0] RUN Run control. $\Theta$ ELA-600 disabled.
+[0] RUN Run control.
+ELA-600 disabled.
 Register programming permitted when TRACE_BUSY = 0.
 1 ELA-600 enabled.

-3.4.2 Timestamp Control register
+3.3.2 Timestamp Control register